oxigraph/oxigraph/README.md

 A preliminary benchmark [is provided](bench/README.md).
 There is also [a document describing Oxigraph technical architecture](https://github.com/oxigraph/oxigraph/wiki/Architecture).

+## Help

+Feel free to use [GitHub discussions](https://github.com/oxigraph/oxigraph/discussions) or [the Gitter chat](https://gitter.im/oxigraph/community) to ask questions or talk about Oxigraph.
+[Bug reports](https://github.com/oxigraph/oxigraph/issues) are also very welcome.

+If you need advanced support or are willing to pay to get some extra features, feel free to reach out to [Tpt](https://github.com/Tpt/).

 ## License

 This project is licensed under either of